monowireless/TWELITE_STAGE_SDK_COMMON/TWELITE_Stage/MANUAL/en/content/usage/README.md

 To start the TWELITE STAGE application, execute the executable found in `{MWSTAGE Installation}`.

+{% hint style="warning" %}
+When replacing the TWELITE STAGE application executable due to updates, etc., be sure to copy it to the designated folder `{MWSTAGE Installation}`.
+If you place the executable in any other folder, the behavior is undefined.
+{% endhint %}

 The execution method differs for each system (Windows, macOS, Linux).

 | system | file extension | notes |